zhaoyiluo/IMZLUO/content/posts/cpp/effective-cpp/effective-cpp.en.md

   - Compilers are obliged to make sure that all source code is valid, even if it's not executed.
 - TMP can be used to generate custom code based on combinations of policy choices, and ti can also be used to avoid generating code inappropriate for particular types.

-## Ch.
-8: Customizing new and delete
+## CH8: Customizing new and delete

 **Item 49: Understand the behavior of the new-handler.**